domel/research-paper-2025/README.md

 # Online Appendix

-This online appendix accompanies our submission "SPARQL in N3: SPARQL construct as a rule language for the Semantic Web" to ESWC 2025.
+This online appendix accompanies our submission "SPARQL in N3: SPARQL construct as a rule language for the Semantic Web" to ISWC 2025.

-# HL7 FHIR vocabulary

-We provide example snippets of the [original](exp/zika/snippets/orig) and [reduced](exp/zika/snippets/red) HL7 FHIR vocabularies, which illustrate the differences between them; the latter contains less deeply nested structures.

-The [set of queries](exp/zika/queries_orig.sparql) for the original HL7 FHIR vocabulary illustrate the number of joins needed for querying the data.
-This can be contrasted to the [set of queries](exp/zika/queries_red.sparql) for the reduced HL7 FHIR vocabulary.

 # Experiments